BanditTech/WingmanReloaded/README.md

 # What can it do?

 > This multi functional script can perform several actions based on states of the game:
-* Auto-Flasks with custom triggers or hotkey to use all at once
+* Auto-Flasks with custom triggers
+* Customizable pop flasks hotkey to use some or all flasks at once
-* Abilities fired on cooldown or with triggers
+* Abilities fired on cooldown or with custom triggers
 * Auto-Quit on health threshold
 * Auto-Detonate Mines
 * Loot Vacuum for picking up items